FreddyZeng/babel-plugin-console-enhanced/README.md

 - `addFilename` &mdash; optional, default value is `false`, if add filename of the file contains console expression to content or not.

-- `addLine` &mdash; optional, default value is `false`, if add line of console expression to content or not.
+- `addLine` &mdash; optional, default value is `true`, if add line of console expression to content or not.

-- `addColumn` &mdash; optional, default value is `false`, if add column of console expression to content or not.
+- `addColumn` &mdash; optional, default value is `true`, if add column of console expression to content or not.

 - `customContent` &mdash; optional, default value is `""`, if not a null string, it will be added to the content of console expression.